lipemat/advanced-sidebar-menu/readme.txt

 = 7.0.0 =
 * Restructure the codebase to a more modern PSR4 structure
 * Improve cache handling
-* Improve verbiage in admin
+* Improve verbiage in the admin
 * Implement new actions and filters
 * Rebuild templates for improved stability and future changes
 * Improve performance